Metal Gear 2: Solid Snake: Gameplay

 The player is given a variety of new maneuvers and tools to help them remain undetected and complete the game.
 For example, the player can now kneel and crawl in addition to walking, allowing the player to avoid making noise over certain terrains, pick up land mines, and hide in tight spaces such as under desks or inside air ducts.
 A radar with a 3x3 grid on the upper right of the screen shows the player's current area in the center grid (as a red dot), with enemy soldiers as white dots, allowing the player to determine what's ahead.
 However, the radar is disabled when the game enters alert phase.
 The radar can also be used with the mine detector equipped to determine the locations of enemy mines or launch Stinger missiles onto an airborne target.
 Many of the weapons and equipment from the first game are brought over along with new items such as robotic mice used to distract enemies, a camouflaged mat and three different types of rations, each with special attributes.
 Health and carrying capacity are increased each time a boss is defeated.

 The transceiver has also been greatly revamped from the first game as well, with conversations now being context-sensitive rather than being simply area-oriented.
 The transceiver screen now displays the faces of Snake and the radio contact he's currently communicating with.
-The player can also talk to children living in the fortress to gain new information; the player is penalized with a loss of health if he kills a child.
+The player can also talk to children living in the fortress to gain new information; the player is penalized with a loss of health if they kill a child.
 The areas are more varied than in the previous MSX2 game and a number of puzzles must be fulfilled to complete the game, such as luring a carrier pigeon with a specific kind of ration, chasing after a female spy to the ladies' lavatory, and deciphering secret tap codes to gain new frequency numbers.

-The MSX2 version requires the use of either, a floppy disk drive or a Game Master II utility cartridge to save progress.
+The MSX2 version requires the use of either a floppy disk drive or a Game Master II utility cartridge to save progress.
 In the absence of either media, a password can also be written down to reload progress.
 Later versions of the game removed the password feature in favor of standardized storage media such as memory cards and internal hard disk drives.